 It is called an “acquired” myopathy because it is not an inherited disorder.
 However it is thought that people with PM may have a genetic predisposition and some factor, such as those mentioned above, triggers the immune system, which goes haywire and attacks healthy tissues and cells.

-Polymyositis is considered a chronic disease with no cure, however many people respond well to certain treatments or a combination of treatments with improvement in symptoms or even complete remission of symptoms.
+Polymyositis is a chronic illness with no cure, however many respond well to certain treatments or a combination of treatments with improvement in symptoms or even complete remission of symptoms.

 PM is a rare disease.
 Approximately 5 to 10 people per million in the U.S. are diagnosed with a form of Myositis each year.

 As indicated, each case of PM may be quite different from others.
-There have been cases where people originally diagnosed with PM but were not responding to standard treatments later found they actually had Inclusion Body Myositis (IBM) or a non-inflammatory Myopathy such as a form of Muscular Dystrophy.
+There have been cases where people originally diagnosed with PM to later find they actually have Inclusion Body Myositis (sIBM) or a non-inflammatory Myopathy such as a form of Muscular Dystrophy.

 Myositis Specific and Myositis Associated antibodies can be checked through simple blood tests and may offer physicians the best chance of treating the disease successfully as well as offering “predictors” of possible disease progression and complications.

 Symptoms of Polymyositis

 It is important to note that PM symptoms vary from patient to patient.
 Not all patients display all of these symptoms.